Combinatorial Control Barrier Functions: Nested Boolean and p-choose-r Compositions of Safety Constraints: Combinatorial Control Barrier Functions

-Similar to the case of multiple CBFs in~\eqref{eq:CBF-QP}, the feasibility of constraint~\eqref{eq:pCr_BC} is not automatically guaranteed for CBFs $h_k$ but it requires $h$ to be a $p$-choose-$r$ CBF.
+Similar to the case of multiple CBFs in~\eqref{eq:CBF-QP}, the feasibility of constraint~\eqref{eq:pCr_BC} is not automatically guaranteed for CBFs $h_k$, but it requires $h$ to be a $p$-choose-$r$ CBF.
 For instance, in the AND setting ($p$-choose-$p$), the existence of a safe input $\bu$ is only guaranteed individually for each CBF~$h_k$, while joint feasibility needs to be verified, i.e., $h$ must be a $p$-choose-$p$ CBF.
+This remains an active area of research in the CBF literature.
 In the $p$-choose-$r$ setting, the situation is subtler: condition~\eqref{eq:c-cbf} must hold even when some ${h_k(\bx)<0}$, i.e., outside the associated set.
-While the absolute value term helps relax this requirement, a full characterization of feasibility is an important direction for our future work.
+There, the absolute value term helps relax this requirement.
+In principle, the absolute value can be replaced by any positive definite function to help address feasibility and compatibility issues, but this choice recovers the standard AND case when ${h(\bx) = \min\{h_k(\bx)\}_{k=1}^p}$ and yields the bounds in~\eqref{eq:pCr_bound}.
+A full characterization of feasibility is a part of our future work.